 How much does Puppy Pre-school cost?

 Puppy pre-school is a four week course and includes a graduation certificate and treat.
 Our puppy pre-school trainers undertake the Vetwest Puppy Pre-school accreditation course which provides them with vital knowledge on raising a well behaved pet.
-The cost of the course is $75.
+The cost of the course is $75 for the complete four week course.

 How do I book my puppy into a class?